Linuturk/api_challenge/README.md

 ### I'm not a developer.
 Should I even try this?

 Yes!
 The goal is to get out of your comfort zone and expand your skill set.
 All of the Rackspace SDKs listed above have a great "Samples" section with code that you can use as a jumping off point.
-We have created a new internal forum category at https://forums.rackspace.corp/categories/api-challenges where you can ask for help and discuss each challenge.
+We have created a new internal forum category where you can ask for help and discuss each challenge.
 Codecademy.com is also a great resource for building a development foundation.

 ### I've never used github, and you scared me with all this talk about repositories, pushing, and cloning.